bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit3.md

 Note that the ticket price varies according to the distance.
 If you use Alipay or a contactless card payment, it is automatically deducted when you exit the subway or bus.
 If you buy a ticket at a counter, you must specify your destination carefully and pay the ticket upfront.
 For instance, you can expect to pay 3-4-5RMB for one travel on the standard lines of the Beijing subway.
 The airport express lines are more expensive.

-> ##### ⚠️ Nothing sharp in the subway
+> ##### ⚠️ Nothing sharp in the subway and water bottles
 >
-> Your bags and luggage have to go through a detector each time you take the subway.
-In particular, knives are not allowed in, so forget about traveling with your Swiss Army knife in the luggage!
+> Your bags and luggage have to go through a detector each time you take the
+> subway.
+In particular, knives are not allowed in, so forget about traveling
+> with your Swiss Army knife in the luggage!
+Note also that water bottles are
+> usually tested separately at the entrance of the subway, so they must be taken out of your
+> bags.
 {: .block-warning }